top of page

 Recent Issues Changed my Opinion of Airbnb

-I had 2 Guests attend one of my other Experiences recently.
+I recently (at the time of writing) had 2 Guests attend one of my three Experiences.
 Both were not from Ireland, (although one was living in Ireland for a few years) and obviously did not read the Experience Description very closely.
-The Experience was designed to be a very basic introduction to Woodturning, which many people around the world will never see or take part in.

 The Host is Tied to Their Description